google/ringdroid/README.txt

 rm build.xml
 rm -rf bin/

+With the 1.0 or 1.1 SDK:
   activitycreator -o . com.ringdroid.RingdroidSelectActivity

+With the 1.5 (Cupcake) SDK and higher: android update project -n ringdroid -t 1 -p .

 Then, to build:
-ant
+  ant debug

 To install the debug version:
   adb install -r bin/RingdroidSelectActivity-debug.apk

 ### Release mode